Department of Nutrition and Food Sciences

 Marcia Bristow MS, RD, CD is the Faculty Coordinator for the Practicum courses.

-Faculty in the Department of Nutrition and Food Sciences recognize the great value to all undergraduate students of participating in some kind of field or community placement.
-Students majoring in dietetics are required to successfully complete at least one credit in one of the courses listed below.
+Faculty in the Department of Nutrition and Food Sciences recognize the great value to all undergraduate students to participate in some kind of field or community placement.
+Therefore, students majoring in dietetics are required to successfully complete at least one credit in one of the courses listed below.
 Students majoring in Nutrition and Food Sciences are welcome to participate in any of these courses, but have no requirement.

 Some students do their placement in accordance with the semester schedule, working a certain number of hours per week throughout the semester.
 Other students prefer to gain experience when classes are not in session, either during the summer or between semesters in January.
 It is also possible to begin your work during the school year, but not complete it until after the semester has ended.
 Of course, in all cases, a grade will not be assigned until the work is completed.